-CuMoCo is focused on developing its 100% owned CuMo Project, an advanced stage exploration project, and establishing itself as one of the largest, lowest-cost, and most profitable molybdenum producers in the world, as well as a significant producer of copper and silver.
-With its eyes on these goals, the Company always believes in practicing responsible, ethical, and sustainable methods of exploration and development in all aspects of its business practices.
+CuMoCo is focused on developing its 100% owned CuMo Project, an advanced stage exploration project, and establishing itself as one of the largest, lowest-cost, and most profitable molybdenum producers in the world, as well as a significant producer of copper, silver, and U.S. critical metals tungsten and rhenium.
+With its eyes on these goals, the Company leverages responsible, ethical, and sustainable methods of exploration and development in all aspects of its business practices.

 CuMoCo will only move forward with a mine that respects the environment, creates sustainable jobs and provides benefits to all stakeholders.
 CuMoCo’s goal is to design the best developmental plan for the CuMo Project from an economic, social and environmental perspective.
 In order to achieve this goal, millions of dollars will be invested in a comprehensive program consisting of environmental research and analyses, engineering, planning and communications.
 This information is critical to mine planners and engineers in determining the best way to proceed with project development.